Hidden Nasties in Hotel Rooms: 11 Items That May Need Bacteria Removal

 April 15, 2016

 When staying at a hotel, people expect to stay in a clean room.
-Many will even make sure that the toilets have a sign indicating it has been disinfected.
+Many will even make sure that the toilets have a sign indicating they have been disinfected.
 What most don't know is that a recent study, led by the University of Houston and presented at the American Society of Microbiology, confirmed that there are certain items in hotel rooms that are dirtier than toilets.
-TV remote controls, bedside lamp switches, telephones, alarm clocks, and other objects are magnets for bacteria that are beyond our vision!
-The most disconcerting part of the discovery was that some items used to clean, like sponges and mops, were highly contaminated, meaning that there may be a high degree of cross-contamination in hotel rooms.
+TV remote controls, bedside lamp switches, telephones, alarm clocks, and other objects are magnets for bacteria beyond our vision!
+The most disturbing part of the discovery was that some items used to clean, like sponges and mops, were highly contaminated, meaning that there may be a high degree of cross-contamination in hotel rooms.

 Item 1: Remote Controls

 According to the studies, the dirtiest item in a hotel room is the TV's remote control.
 It registered sky-high levels of bacteria, 498 being the highest reading measured.
 One sample even revealed colonies of E. coli, indicating fecal contamination on the remote control.
-This was probably due to the fact that the guest used the restroom and didn't wash his hands.
+This was probably because the guest used the restroom and didn't wash their hands.